-Here are the full Honda specifications for the CB1300 SUPER FOUR and CB1300 SUPER BOL D’OR models from 1998 to the current day
+Here are the full Honda specs for the CB 1300 SUPER FOUR and CB1300 SUPER BOL D’OR models from 1998 to the current day

 The above specifications remained the same for 1998 and 1999 model years.
 In January 2000, the wet weight rose from 273kg to 275kg and the dry weight rose from 249kg to 251kg.
 Castor angle was listed as 27 degrees and trail listed at 113mm

-In Sptember 2000 the CB1300 SUPER FOUR was given the new HONDA BC-SC40 designation and wet weight fell from 275kg to 270kg, with dry weight falling from 249kg to 246kg.
-Fuel consumption was listed at a measured 23.5km per litre at a 60km/h constant.
+In September 2000 the CB1300 SUPER FOUR was given the new HONDA BC-SC40 designation and wet weight fell from 275kg to 270kg, with dry weight falling from 249kg to 246kg.
+Fuel consumption was listed at a measured 23.5km per liter at a 60km/h constant.

 JANUARY 30TH 2003